apaz-cli/apaz-cli.github.io/blog/LD_PRELOAD.md

 waits for an available GPU if they are before proceeding.
 This covers the other way a pointer to `cuInit()` could be obtained by processes which the agent spawns with tool calls.

+## Python?

+To modify the behavior of `cuInit()`, we need to set `CUDA_VISIBLE_DEVICES`.
+We can do that from C, simply call `setenv("CUDA_VISIBLE_DEVICES", devices, 1);`.
+That's easy.

+But suppose we're trying to sandbox a python process.
+Suppose that python process calls the CUDA drivers (`cuInit()`), then returns to python to spawn a subprocess.
+This could be a problem, because although our environment variables did get edited by `setenv()` on the operating system / C side, they did not get edited on the python side.
+Our `os.environ` did not get updated.
+We're going to have to fix that.

+But, we're not in python.
+How can we actually update `os.environ["CUDA_VISIBLE_DEVICES"]`?

+It's simple, we reach once again inside the address space of our own running executable.
+Specifically, we check to see if we've loaded libpython.
+If we haven't, then this is not a python process.
+If we have, then we can resolve symbols from libpython, and use them to edit `os.environ.`

+Remember to check if the cpython process is actualy initialized (`Py_IsInitialized()`), to acquire and release the GIL (`PyGILState_Ensure()` / `PyGILState_Release()`), deal with error handling (`PyErr_Clear()`), and count references (`Py_IncRef()` / `Py_DecRef()`), all the annoying stuff we've got to deal when when we link against libpython.

+Notably though, we do not actually link against libpython.
+If we did that, libgpumutex would not be able to work without python.
+But we can program as if we did, if we just write our program against the stable ABI and resolve the symbols with `dlsym()`.
+Not having headers is fine.

 ## The Code

+With that, we finally have the solution we were looking for.
+There are some things I didn't mention, like how I implemented a fair process queue system with `flock()`s, but that's kinda boring.

 You can find the code for this at [https://github.com/apaz-cli/libgpumutex](https://github.com/apaz-cli/libgpumutex).